la2050/archive/_organizations/courage-campaign.md

   Guide was viewed more than 252,365 times.<p>Prop 30: Courage Campaign played a key role in creating and passing Prop 30 in 2012, which produced much-needed public revenue.
-Courage and partners created a ballot initiative, The Millionaireâ€™s Tax, which was more progressive than the Governorâ€™s revenue proposal.
-As a result of Courageâ€™s research and organizing, along with partners, the Governor compromised to incorporate aspects of The Millionaireâ€™s Tax & made Prop 30 more progressive & ultimately more feasible to pass, providing important revenue for vital services and education.</p>
+Courage and partners created a ballot initiative, The Millionaire’s Tax, which was more progressive than the Governor’s revenue proposal.
+As a result of Courage’s research and organizing, along with partners, the Governor compromised to incorporate aspects of The Millionaire’s Tax & made Prop 30 more progressive & ultimately more feasible to pass, providing important revenue for vital services and education.</p>
 areas_impacted: ''
 project_ids: ''
 title: Courage Campaign